Short-Term Courses Information

 Grammar 1 – Low Level

 This course will be a fast-paced introduction to English Grammar for Beginners.
 It will introduce students to English grammar, but it can also be used as a quick refresher course for students who have forgotten some of the basic English skills that they have learned in the past.
-Students will practice their knowledge of grammar by using online software, writing basic sentences, and taking quizzes.
-The class can be taken at your own pace with a quiz at the halfway point and at the end.
+The subject matter for this course is presented in a variety of ways to meet the needs of students' different learning styles: instructional videos, charts, songs, online software, and practice quizzes, and flashcards with pictures for students with low English vocabulary skills.
+The class can be taken at your own pace with an exam at the halfway point and at the end.
 This course is designed for pre-A1 – A2 students.

 Grammar 2 – Intermediate

 The course is designed to help lower-intermediate and intermediate English language learners expand and sharpen their ability to produce grammatically correct sentences in English.
-This will be done through various means including online instruction, sentence-building exercises, online games, writing practice, quizzes, and tests.
+This will be done through various means including online instruction, videos, sentence-building exercises, writing practice, and quizzes.
 Some of these activities will be conducted orally, but the focus will be on formal written English.
 This course is designed for B1 – B2 students.

 Grammar 3 – Advanced

 This course is designed to help intermediate to advanced English language learners expand and sharpen their ability to produce grammatically correct sentences in English.
-This will be done through various means including online instruction, sentence-building exercises, online games, writing practice, quizzes, and tests.
+This will be done through various means including online instruction, videos, sentence-building exercises, writing practice, and quizzes.
 Some of these activities will be conducted orally, but the focus will be on formal written English.
 This course is designed for B2+ – C2 students.

 This course will enhance students' academic writing by focusing on their sentence-writing and paragraph-writing abilities.
 Students will learn the rules and structure of simple, compound, and complex sentences and will be able to identify and write each sentence type.
-Students will also learn paragraph format and structure and will study two types of paragraphs: descriptive and process.
-They will learn and follow the writing process in order to write one descriptive paragraph and one process paragraph.
-This course is designed for A1 – A2 students.
+Students will also learn paragraph format and structure and will study about descriptive paragraphs.
+They will learn and follow the writing process in order to write one descriptive paragraph.
+This course is designed for A1 – B1 students.

 Writing 2 – Essays

-This course is designed to enhance intermediate to advanced students' ability to construct academic essays in the mode of comparison and cause/effect using brainstorming and outlining and incorporating devices of cohesion such as hook, background information, thesis statements, topic sentences, concluding sentence, and transition sentences.
+This course is designed to enhance intermediate to advanced students' ability to construct academic essays in the mode of comparison (1200-1400 word) using brainstorming and outlining and incorporating devices of cohesion such as hook, background information, thesis statements, topic sentences, concluding sentences, and transition sentences.
 This course is designed for pre A2+ – B2 students.

 Writing 3 – Research Papers